HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

 ## How do we serve JavaScript?

-As with any text-based resource on the web, we can save significant file savings through minimization and compression.
+As with any text-based resource on the web, we can save a significant number of bytes through minimization and compression.
 Neither of these are new optimizations—they've been around for quite awhile—so we should expect to see them applied in more cases than not.

-One of the audits in Lighthouse checks for unminified JavaScript, and provides a score (0 being the worst, 100 being the best) based on the findings.
+One of the audits in [Lighthouse](./methodology#lighthouse) checks for unminified JavaScript, and provides a score (0.00 being the worst, 1.00 being the best) based on the findings.

 {{ figure_markup(
   image="lighthouse-unminified-js.png",